martinapons/martinapons.github.io/_pages/about.md

   - /about.html
 ---

 Hey there!
 I’m a fifth-year Ph.D.
-Candidate in Economics at the <a href="https://www.vwi.unibe.ch/index_eng.html">Department of Economics</a> of the University of Bern.
-In September 2025, I will join the economics department at the University of Zurich as an Assistant Professor. <a href="https://martinapons.github.io/files/CV_Martina_Pons.pdf" download>You can download my CV here</a>.
+Candidate in Economics at the <a href="https://www.vwi.unibe.ch/index_eng.html">Department of Economics</a> of the **University of Bern**.
+In September 2025, I will join the economics department at the **University of Zurich** as an Assistant Professor. <a href="https://martinapons.github.io/files/CV_Martina_Pons.pdf" download>You can download my CV here</a>.

 ## Working Papers